Local Community Engagement

 A Caltech postdoctoral scholar shows visiting students from South Pasadena High School filtered views of the sun using a telescope set up atop Caltech's Cahill Center for Astronomy & Astrophysics.
 [LEARN MORE]

 Caltech is proud to be part of the Pasadena and greater Los Angeles communities.
 Founded in 1891, the Institute has helped keep Southern California at the forefront of innovation—from fueling the growth of the aerospace industry to creating and testing next-generation drones and autonomous vehicles.

 Caltech scientists and engineers pursue research that improves lives across the region and around the world.
 It was a Caltech chemist who first linked smog to automobile exhaust and Caltech seismologists who developed the Richter scale, and later, the moment magnitude scale, for measuring earthquakes.

-The Institute is Pasadena’s largest employer, and many of our students, faculty, and staff regularly volunteer their time to tutoring and other outreach initiatives.
+The Institute is Pasadena's largest employer, and many of our students, faculty, and staff regularly volunteer their time for tutoring and other outreach initiatives.